Riolku/setter-suite/README.md

 - `random_gen`: A generator to generate random test cases
 - `validator`: A file to validate test cases.
 It should take the case as input, and return `0` on a valid case.
 - `output_limit_length`: corresponds to the init.yml key that limits the output character count.
+- `dependencies`: An array of batch dependencies.
+It is a list, one list per batch, each of which contains integers indicating the dependencies of the batch.

 ## Scripts